 By Karen Edelstein, Eastern Program Coordinator, FracTracker Alliance In an apparent move to step around compliance with comprehensive regulations outlined in the Endangered Species Act (ESA), a coalition of nine oil and gas corporations has filed a draft plan entitled the Oil & Gas Coalition Multi-State Habitat Conservation Plan (O&G HCP).
 The proposed plan, […]

 Construction is underway for a $3.2 billion, 515-mile-long interstate gas pipeline, running from central Alabama, through southwestern Georgia, and deep into Central Florida.
 The Sabal Trail Pipeline is a project of Duke Energy, NextEra Energy, and Spectra Energy.
-Spectra is the fossil fuel corporation responsible for other controversial pipelines also under construction—notably the Algonquin Incremental […]
+Spectra is the fossil fuel corporation responsible for other controversial pipelines also under construction – notably the […]

 Over the past half year, FracTracker staffer Karen Edelstein has been working with a New York State middle school teacher, Laurie Van Vleet, to develop a series of interdisciplinary, multimedia story maps addressing energy issues.
 The project is titled “Energy Decisions: Problem-Based Learning for Enhancing Student Motivation and Critical Thinking in Middle and High School […]